Speaking with Shadows Podcast

 Speaking with Shadows brings you a new story every fortnight on a Tuesday.
-Our first episode invites you into the 1930s world of Gwen Lally, Britain’s first female pageant master.
-Other figures stepping out of the shadows later in the series will include revolutionary soldiers from the Caribbean, a medieval Jewish community, and imprisoned conscientious objectors from the First World War.
+Episode 1 invites you into the 1930s world of Gwen Lally, Britain’s first female pageant master.
+Other figures stepping out of the shadows in further episodes include revolutionary soldiers from the Caribbean, a medieval Jewish community in York, and imprisoned conscientious objectors from the First World War.

 Episode 1: A 1930s Pioneer